Otemba/paypal-to-eth/mining/README.md

 ![The calculation](https://raw.githubusercontent.com/Otemba/paypal-to-eth/master/images/theCalculation.png)
 Image: calc and payment offer transparency over the offered prices and costs
+## Staging the development process
+We s

 ### If you did not find the time to read all that stuff
-Otemba offers a ready to use CORS enabled REST server that offers the payment processing via PayPal for new or existing contracts in Ethereum.  so that you do not need to implement a backend for your customers
+Otemba offers a ready to use CORS enabled REST server that offers the payment processing and mining via PayPal for new or existing contracts in Ethereum.
+That means that you do not need to implement a backend.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY2Mzc2NTAyMSwzMjI2Mjc4NTAsMTg2MD
+eyJoaXN0b3J5IjpbMTk2MzYzNTk0NSwzMjI2Mjc4NTAsMTg2MD
 U4NzMwMywxNTYwNTEyODg1LC0xODU3Njg1NDExLDQ1NjU3OTQ5
 NywxMTk1NzE0ODM5LC0xMTYwNTM1NjMsMTc4MDE2Njc1NCwyMj
 MyOTU1MiwtMTQ4NjMyMDMyMCwtNDEwMDAwNzIzLC02MzY3NDA2